No matter what Europeans are doing, they’re doing it stylishly, and Spaniards are no exception.

 - Outwear.
 There’s nothing worse than getting caught in the rain unprepared.
 Opt for a rain jacket that’s lightweight enough to keep you cool when the sun shines.

 - Shoes.
 Shoes are often the trickiest part of dressing for transitional weather.
-It can be confusing to know whether to pack sandals or booties when the forecast promises both rain and shine.
-Sandals and sneakers are still a comfortable choice in most of Spain during early autumn, but if your visiting Spain’s colder capitals, low-heeled, open-toe booties, loafers, mules and classic ballet flats are good interseasonal options.
+It can be confusing to know whether to pack sandals or boots when the forecast promises both rain and shine.
+Sandals and sneakers are still a comfortable choice in most of Spain during early autumn, but if you're visiting Spain’s colder capitals, low-heeled, open-toe booties, loafers, mules, and classic ballet flats are good inter-seasonal options.

-The skies remain sunny and clear throughout the winter months in the southernmost regions of Spain, but with average temperatures of 5-16°C, you’ll need to swap your swimwear for something slightly warmer.
+The skies remain sunny and clear throughout the winter months in the southernmost regions of Spain, but with average temperatures of 5-16°C (40-50F), you’ll need to swap your swimwear for something slightly warmer.

 Keep in mind that, while Spain enjoys a mild climate, its diverse landscape means that you will experience seasons differently depending on where you are visiting.
 If you’re travelling up to the mountains, opt for an extra layer; if you’re heading south to Malaga, Costa Tropical or the Canary Islands, you might even need your swimsuit.
 Here are a few fundamentals that should find their way into your suitcase, regardless of where you’re travelling to.